YTread Logo

 Feb 27, 2020

-they are floating junkyards suspended decommissioned naval vessels toxic time bombs full of PCBs asbestos lead paint oil and grease hundreds of rust in
+They are floating scrapyards suspended decommissioned naval vessels toxic time bombs full of PCBs asbestos lead paint oil and grease hundreds of rust in

 ship

-yards around the world what can be done since 1991 this team of canadians has taken an integrated approach They clean the
+yards around the world what can be done since 1991 this team of Canadians has had an integrated approach clean

 ship